How Does Plastic Affect Human Health?

 According to Fast Company, the professor leading the survey, Saidul Islam, said: “We need more studies on how plastic embeds in the lung surface, how it acts on the lung surface, how its toxicity increases over time, and how it creates the diseases.”

-And in another 2023 study, scientists found microplastics in samples from patients undergoing heart surgery and in each patient’s blood.
+In another 2023 study, scientists found microplastics in samples from patients undergoing heart surgery and in each patient’s blood.

 While tests have previously found plastic in places with external access — like our airways — this proves plastic is also found in body parts without external access, suggesting that plastic can travel around the body via our bloodstream.